marcelocf/janusgraph_tutorial/04-hadoop/README.md

 * **create-index:** will create the *weight* index.
 * **compute-weight:** run spark with the built-in spark
+* **old-timeline:** print the timeline for a specific user using the old script.
-* **timeline:** print the timeline for a specific user.
+* **new-timeline:** print the timeline for a specific user using the new script.

 Make sure to run the commands in the presented order.

 ## Results

 The final code ensures we return in a predictable way even if the user is following way to many users.

 This is, by no means, the best solution.
 The query actually takes a little bit longer to execute than the previous one for users following only a few people.
+The advantage is when we have supernodes.

 Also, the weight is being indexed in a centralized index inside elasticsearch; not the most efficient way for doing this.

-In the next section, [05-indexing-for-performance](../05-indexing-for-performance) we will describe a way to improve the query time.
+In the next section, [05-indexing-for-performance](../05-indexing-for-performance) we will describe a way to improve the new query time.